junxit/us-congress-bills-113/metadata.md

 - 2014-07-23 — Ms. Foxx moved to suspend the rules and pass the bill.
 - 2014-07-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6683)
 - 2014-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6683)
+- 2014-07-24 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.